 In July 2009, in connection with the completion of the formation of a joint venture with Carrier Corporation ("Carrier"), a unit of United Technologies Corporation ("UTC"), we entered into a Shareholder Agreement with Carrier.
-Among other things, the Shareholder Agreement provides that for as long as Carrier's ownership of our Common and Class B common stock exceeds five percent (5%), at any meeting of the Company's shareholders (or any adjournment or postponement thereof), however called, or in connection with any action by written consent or other action of the Company's shareholders, Carrier shall vote (or cause to be voted) all of the shares of our common stock beneficially owned by it, by UTC and by each of UTC's subsidiaries, including Carrier ("Shareholder Group Members") in the same proportion as votes cast for, against or abstain by all other holders of our common stock, except that at any meeting of the Company's shareholders (or any adjournment or postponement thereof), however called, or in connection with any action by written consent or other action of the Company's shareholders, pursuant to which holders of any class of Capital Stock are entitled to vote as a separate class, Carrier must vote (or cause to be voted) all of the shares of such class of our common stock beneficially owned by it and by Shareholder Group Members in the same proportion of votes cast for, against or abstain by all other holders of such class of our common stock.
+Among other things, the Shareholder Agreement provides that for as long as Carrier's ownership of our Common and Class B common stock exceeds five percent (5%), at any meeting of the Company's shareholders (or any adjournment or postponement thereof), however called, or in connection with any action by written consent or other action of the Company's shareholders, Carrier shall vote (or cause to be voted) all of the shares of our common stock beneficially owned by it, by UTC and by each of UTC's subsidiaries, including Carrier ("Shareholder Group Members") in the same proportion as votes cast for, against or abstain by all other holders of our common stock, except that at any meeting of the Company's shareholders, pursuant to which holders of any class of Capital Stock are entitled to vote as a separate class, Carrier must vote (or cause to be voted) all of the shares of our common stock beneficially owned by it and by Shareholder Group Members in the same proportion of votes cast for, against or abstain by all other holders of as a separate class, Carrier must vote (or cause to be voted) all of the shares of our common stock beneficially owned by it and by Shareholder Group Members in the same proportion of votes cast for, against or abstain by all other holders of such class of our common stock beneficially owned by it and by Shareholder Group Members in the same proportion of votes cast for, against or abstain by all other holders of such class of our common stock beneficially owned by it and by Shareholder Group Members in the same proportion of votes cast for, against or abstain by all other holders of such class of our common stock.